exploriter/eop/README.md

-# eop
+# ecologyofpractices.com
-Ecology of practices.
+List of practices helping to cultivate an ecology of practices.